• Call our surgery01 2875283

 • If you would lke your pet's teeth checked - please call, we will arrange this for you at no charge (available for new and existing clients)

-• In Blacklion Pet Hospital a comprehensive oral health assessment is performed at the Annual Health Assessment visit, with a treatment plan offered as necessary
+• A comprehensive oral health assessment is performed at the Annual Health Assessment visit, with a treatment plan offered as necessary

 • Feeding a dry food that has dental cleaning properties (such as Hills Vet Essentials or Hills Prescription Diet T/D) reduces the incidence of dental disease compared to being fed poorer quality dry foods or an all-wet food